On central $L$-values and the growth of the $3$-part of the Tate-Shafarevich group: Acknowledgement

 \section{Acknowledgement}

 I would like to thank John Coates, Yongxiong Li and Don Zagier for their interest, comments and encouragement.
-I am also grateful to the Max Planck Institute for Mathematics in Bonn for its support and hospitality.
+I would also like to thank the referee for carefully reading the manuscript and for the helpful comments.
+I am grateful to the Max Planck Institute for Mathematics in Bonn for its support and hospitality.
+This project was partially supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No.~101026826.

 [1]{$^{#1}$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}